fronbasal/open-redirect/README.md

 Here comes open redirect: an open source, lightweight tool for redirecting domains to a destination, without hustle.

-You can easily setup this tool on your own server (Binary is built for Linux x86_64):
+You can easily setup this tool on your own server using docker.

-- Change config.json to your settings
-- `./server`